michael2012z/BitBible/markdown/KJV/files/Exod.md

 24. And of cassia five hundred shekels, after the shekel of the sanctuary, and of oil olive an hin:

-25. And thou shalt make it an oil of holy ointment, an ointment compound after the art of the apothecary: it shall be an holy anointing oil.apothecary: or, perfumer
+25. And thou shalt make it an oil of holy ointment, an ointment compound after the art of the apothecary: it shall be an holy anointing oil.

 26. And thou shalt anoint the tabernacle of the congregation therewith, and the ark of the testimony,